NCDigitalCollections/ncdctest/docs/gh-actions.md

 You're all set up at this point; whenever you push a new commit the site will rebuild and you'll be able to view your live changes.

 For more information, see: <https://jekyllrb.com/docs/continuous-integration/github-actions/>

+## To turn off GitHub pages

+View the repository's branches.

+Delete the gh-pages branch.

+For more information, see: <https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/unpublishing-a-github-pages-site#unpublishing-a-project-site>